Are you struggling to break free from a painful past?

 There has been debates over whether or not this strategy should be used.
 Bringing these memories to light can be a terrible experience and can re-ignite negative feelings.

-As you go through life, memories are stored in your mind, but not all of them are accessible consciously.
+Even though your memories are stored in your mind, not all of them are accessible consciously.
 Your subconscious mind works to protect you by blocking memories from your childhood that might be too painful for you.

 Finally, rather than bringing these events into your daily life, you want to disassociate from them and put them behind.